kubapilch/SubInfo/README.md

     - HOUR : COUNT

 ## Stop words
 You have a list of stop words inside `stopwords.txt` that will be excluded from summary.
-Examples of such words are 'was', 'you', 'however' etc. You can add your own stop words by appending the txt file. **NOTE: Every word has to be in different line**
+Examples of such words are 'was', 'you', 'however' etc. You can add your own stop words by appending the txt file. **NOTE: Every word has to be in a different line**

 ## Example usage
 Running the script is pretty simple, all you need is a subreddit name.
 You can find exact name inside subreddit url, we will use `learnpython` subreddit.